JakobDexl/Bachelor/README.md

 ![Learning](https://github.com/JakobDexl/Bachelor/blob/master/Test_visulizations/stack2.gif) <br />
 *Something nice looking is to make a activaton.gif <br />
 during the training process*

+## Purpose
+The number of prescribed CT and MR admissions is continuously increasing [Statista](https://github.com/JakobDexl/Bachelor/blob/master/Test_visulizations/statistic_id172719_ct-und-mrt---untersuchungszahlen.png).
+This often leaves radiologists with little time per scan.
+In addition, internal studies have shown that most of the findings are normal.
+This correlation suggests to support physicians with a pre-classification tool.
+Such a tool that assists the Radiologist in classifying brain MRI images into normal and abnormal should be transparent and be able to justify its answers.
+This is necessary to meet the high standards of medical technologies.
+State of the art results in this area could be achieved through good feature engineering and machine learning models ().
+This requires a lot of mathematical and medical knowledge.
+In the last few years deep learning models have become popular.
+These won numerous classification competitions and beat classic feature engineering (reference).
+These models automatically extract features based on a data set.
+Recent papers try to use this potential for medicine as well (ref).
+Problems that occur here are the low amount of data available.
+Furthermore, the high heterogeneity of this data and the loss of transparency due to the low control of feature extraction.

 ## Goals

 I try to understand whats going on in a CNN model for Brain Mri images (and to use this informaton to make better models) <br />